isomerpages/astar-nrp/_research/0-Overview.md

 9. [Trusted Robotics](/research/trusted/).

 ## Robotics Domain Specific (RDS) ## {#rds}
+Public lead demand refers to the various public good in Singapore that looks at having robotics solutions to improve current work processes.
 The focus remains on 3 domains for the service and deployment of robotics solutions, in mainly [Healthcare](/research/healthcare/), [Environment](/research/environment/), and [Build Environment](/research/built-environment/).